 <meta http-equiv="Content-type" content="text/html; charset=utf-8" />

 expires parameter in the signature indicates a SXG's expiration date.
 A SXG may be valid for at most 7 days.
-If the expiration date of an SXG is more than 7 days in the future, the browser will reject it.
 Find more information on the signature header in the Signed HTTP Exchanges spec.

 Web Packaging #

 SXG is part of the broader Web Packaging spec proposal family.
 In addition to SXGs, the other major component of the Web Packaging spec is Web Bundles ("bundled HTTP exchanges").
 Web Bundles are a collection of HTTP resources and the metadata necessary to interpret the bundle.